ryanfarber/txrx/README.md

 ## Usage
-Ever want to easily send data to a running program?  txrx makes it easy.
+Ever want to easily send data to a running program?  `txrx` makes it easy.

+## Why?
+Sometimes in development you just want to send some data to a running program, and dont want to have to mess around with servers or API requests.
+This is much easier!

 ### app.js
 First, you will typically have your program, where you will be receiving data.
 Let's call it app.js: